-Option Description Single (default setting) One image is taken each time the shutter-release button is pressed. 凹 Continuous H While the shutter-release button is held all the way down, images are captured continuously at a rate of about 10 fps (when image mode is set to 16 4608×3456 ).
-Shooting ends when the shutter-release button is released, or 7 images have been captured. 띨 Continuous L While the shutter-release button is held all the way down, up to 6 images are captured continuously at a rate of up to about 2 fps (when image mode is set to 160 4608 × 3456 ).
-Shooting ends when the shutter-release button is released. ne Pre-shooting cache Pre-shooting cache makes it easy to capture perfect moments by saving images from before the shutter-release button was pressed all the way.
-Pre-shooting cache shooting begins when the shutter-release button is pressed halfway, and continues when the shutter-release button is pressed all the way ( 120 Continuous H: 120 fps Each time the shutter-release button is pressed all the way, 50 frames are captured at a speed of about 1/125 s or faster.
-Image mode is fixed at traditional (image size: 640 × 480 pixels).
-60 Continuous H: 60 fps Each time the shutter-release button is pressed all the way, 25 frames are captured at a speed of about 1/60 s or faster.
-Image mode is fixed at 11 (image size: 1280 × 960 pixels).
+Option Description Single (default setting) One image is taken each time the shutter-release button is pressed. 四 Continuous H While the shutter-release button is held all the way down, images are captured continuously at a rate of about 10 fps (when image mode is set to 164 4608×3456).
+Shooting ends when the shutter-release button is released, or 7 images have been captured. 및 Continuous L While the shutter-release button is held all the way down, up to 6 images are captured continuously at a rate of up to about 2 fps (when image mode is set to 6 4608×3456).
+Shooting ends when the shutter-release button is released.
+RPre-shooting cache Pre-shooting cache makes it easy to capture perfect moments by saving images from before the shutter-release button was pressed all the way.
+Pre-shooting cache shooting begins when the shutter-release button is pressed halfway, and continues when the shutter-release button is pressed all the way (♣48).
+Frame rate: Up to 18 fps Number of frames: Up to 5 frames (including up to two frames captured in the pre-shooting cache) Shooting ends when the shutter-release button is released or when the maximum number of frames has been shot. □120 Continuous H: 120 fps Each time the shutter-release button is pressed all the way, 50 frames are captured at a speed of about 1/125 s or faster.
+Image mode is fixed at (image size: 640 × 480 pixels). □60 Continuous H: 60 fps Each time the shutter-release button is pressed all the way, 25 frames are captured at a speed of about 1/60 s or faster.
+Image mode is fixed at (image size: 1280 x 960 pixels).

 Option Description BSS BSS (Best Shot Selector) The "Best Shot Selector" is recommended when shooting with the flash off or the camera zoomed in, or in other situations in which inadvertent motion can result in blurred images.
-When BSS is on, the camera takes up to ten images while the shutter-release button is held down.
-The sharpest image in the series is automatically selected and saved. ⊞ Multi-shot 16 Each time the shutter-release button is pressed, the camera takes 16 shots at a rate of about 30 fps and arranges them in a single image.
-Image mode is fixed at su (image size: 2560 × 1920 pixels).
+When BS is on, the camera takes up to ten images while the shutter-release button is held down.
+The sharpest image in the series is automatically selected and saved. ■ Multi-shot 16 Each time the shutter-release button is pressed, the camera takes 16 shots at a rate of about 30 fps and arranges them in a single image.
+Image mode is fixed at 5 (image size: 2560 × 1920 pixels).
 Digital zoom cannot be used.

-The current setting can be confirmed in the monitor when shooting ( $\square$ 9).
+The current setting can be confirmed in the monitor when shooting (\square 9).
 No icon is displayed when Single is selected.